Skip to main content

 1031 Exchange 5-Year Rule for Real Estate Investors

 Imagine going through all the processes of a 1031 exchange and property conversion to a primary residence only to find out your property does not qualify.
-You’ll most likely feel disappointed when you pay the capital gains taxes that you’d have deferred.
-That’s why it’s important to understand every relevant rule for a successful tax-deferred exchange, including the 1031 exchange 5-year rule.
+You'll most likely feel disappointed when you pay the capital gains taxes that you'd have deferred.

+That's why it's important to understand every relevant rule for a successful tax-deferred exchange, including the 1031 exchange 5-year rule.
 The 5-year rule was established to help prevent the abuse of the 1031 exchange by investors looking to exploit the strategy for tax deferral while acquiring personal properties.
-According to the rule, you must hold your exchange property long enough to prove your investment intent before you can convert it to a primary residence.

-With over 35 years of experience in facilitating 1031 exchanges, our experienced qualified intermediaries at Universal Pacific 1031 Exchange have the required experience to guide you through a smooth and compliant 1031 exchange property conversion.
-We’re always available to answer your questions and facilitate your exchange.
+With 35+ years of experience in facilitating 1031 exchanges, our experienced qualified intermediaries at Universal Pacific 1031 Exchange have the required experience to guide you through a smooth and compliant 1031 exchange property conversion.
+We're always available to answer your questions and facilitate your exchange.
 Schedule a free consultation with us today to get started.

 This article will help you understand the 5-year rule, why it is important for 1031 exchange property conversion, and best practices to help you stay compliant.